 This versatile center-row seat slides five inches to accommodate long-legged folks either on or behind it.
 The seat also has reclining backrests, offers easy access to the third row with a one-handed release and folds flat into the floor to optimize cargo room.

 On available all-wheel-drive models, sensors signal control modules to send more torque to the axle with the best traction automatically.
 Up to half the engine's torque can be sent to the rear through a computer-controlled coupling connected to the rear differential.

-The 2010 Mazda CX-9 is offered in three trim levels: Sport, Touring and Grand Touring.
-The base Sport comes with three-row, seven-passenger seating, front and rear air conditioning, power windows, locks and mirrors, remote keyless entry, tilt wheel, cruise control, AM/FM/CD audio and six sets of air bags (front, side and full-length side curtain).
+The 2011 Mazda CX-9 is offered in three trim levels: Sport, Touring and Grand Touring.
+The base Sport comes with three-row, seven-passenger seating, power windows, locks and mirrors, tilt wheel, cruise control, AM/FM/CD audio, front and rear air conditioning, remote keyless entry, and six sets of airbags (front, side and full-length side curtain).
 Additional safety features include four-wheel ventilated anti-lock disc brakes (ABS), Traction Control System (TCS) and Dynamic Stability Control (DSC).
 The mid-range Touring and top-line Grand Touring add leather trim, power front seats and more.

 273 horsepower @ 6250 rpm

 EPA city/highway fuel economy: 17/24 (FWD), 16/22 (AWD)